tokenflex/ing

 tokenflexing setup-cursor-auto

 Paste your cursor.com session cookie once.
-Daemon refreshes Cursor data daily via API — no more manual exports.
+The hourly daemon refreshes Cursor data via CSV export — no more manual exports while the cookie stays valid.

 • Cursor user — instant pickup on each export